A deep dive into the world of Automated Onboarding and how it is changing the industry

 Customer onboarding is the comprehensive process that involves all the activities related to introducing your products or service to potential clients and transforming them into loyal customers.

 Employee onboarding is the overall process that takes of every aspect needed to integrate new hires into the organization.
-Everything is part of the employee onboarding, from the initial interview to orientation and documentation and employee id card supply.
+Everything is part of the employee onboarding, from the initial interview to orientation, W-2s, documentation and employee id card supply.

 This onboarding process should also teach the new talents about the work culture, mission, and values of the organization they just joined.